The Idea Farm: How to Sow, Grow, and Harvest Great Blog Post Ideas

 • Timeliness: Is now the right time to share this story?

-A high-impact article might solve a pressing customer problem, or target a lucrative keyword, or articulate a crucial part of your company’s philosophy.
+A high-impact article mightsolve a pressing customer problem, or target a lucrative keyword, or articulate a crucial part of your company’s philosophy.
 An original article offers a fresh perspective, setting you apart from other companies.
 A credible article has sufficient evidence to make a persuasive case.
 A timely article is published when the industry discourse is trending a certain way or in response to a certain problem cropping up time and time again.
+If it suits you, you could create a database of ideas and assign a point score across each of these dimensions: the highest-scoring article gets written.
+Personally, I use these like a mental mixing desk, looking for just the right combination of factors to know when an idea is ready.

 There are often trade-offs to be made during this evaluation process.
 If the zeitgeist favors your blog post idea, it might be worth accepting lower credibility just to get it out into the world.
 Alternatively, your highest-impact idea might be worth postponing to ensure you amass enough data to do it justice.
-I’ve wanted to write a guide to thought leadership content for years but waited until somebody with greater subject matter experience—Katie—was ready to take it on.
+I’ve wanted to write a guide to thought leadership content for years but waited until somebody with greater subject matter experience — Katie — was ready to take it on.

 Help Your Ideas Grow

+You can’t guarantee that every blog post idea is a winner, but you can increase the odds.
 The idea farm is a way of systematizing creativity and encouraging serendipitous interactions between ideas.
-The actual “idea farm”—your Google Doc or Notion database or physical notebook—is really a side effect of a bigger mindset shift.
-You’re recognizing that ideas can—and will—come from anywhere, and you’re giving yourself the tools to capture, nurture, and grow those ideas.
+The actual “idea farm” — your Google Doc or Notion database or physical notebook — is really a side effect of a bigger mindset shift.
+You’re recognizing that ideas can — and will — come from anywhere, and you’re giving yourself the tools to capture, nurture, and grow those ideas.